Ilarion Ruvarac: Historiography

-Most of Ruvarac's career was spent mercilessly struggling with national myth which distorted the historical truth, but there was no turning back after him since he inspired other historians to investigate the past with a critical eye.
+Most of Ruvarac's career was spent struggling with national myths which distorted the historical truth, but there was no turning back after him, since he inspired other historians to investigate the past with a critical eye.
 The tradition of Ruvarac's scholarship and the critical method was carried on by Stojan Novaković (1842–1915), Ljubomir Kovačević (1848–1918), Mihailo Gavrilović, Stanoje Stanojević and many others.
 Jovan Radonić dedicated his first book to Ilarion Ruvarac honoring him for the introduction of the critical approach to Serbian historiography.